sidakram/bippy/README.md

 1. it's not possible to write instrumentation for React without the end user changing code
 2. doing anything useful with fibers requires you to know react source code very well

-→ **bippy allows you to access fiber information from outside of react** → **bippy provides friendly low-level utils for interacting with fibers**
+bippy allows you to access fiber information from outside of react and provides friendly low-level utils for interacting with fibers.

-<small>\* disclaimer: in a very hacky way, i highly recommend not relying on this in production</small>
+<sub><sup>\* disclaimer: "attempt" used loosely, i highly recommend not relying on this in production</sub></sup>

 ## how it works

-bippy works by monkey-patching `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` with [custom handlers](https://github.com/facebook/react/blob/6a4b46cd70d2672bc4be59dcb5b8dede22ed0cef/packages/react-refresh/src/ReactFreshRuntime.js#L427). this gives us access to react internals without needing to use react devtools.
+bippy works by monkey-patching `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` with [custom handlers](https://github.com/facebook/react/blob/6907aa2a309bdc47dc3504683159cb50b590eed8/packages/react-reconciler/src/ReactFiberDevToolsHook.js#L112). this gives us access to react internals without needing to use react devtools.

 [`react-scan`](https://github.com/aidenybai/react-scan) is a tool that highlights renders in your react app. under the hood, it uses bippy to detect rendered fibers.